mingj1125/PBS_Project/README.md

 Some scenes are already prepared, with it's one python-file and global\_variabel-file (gl\_var\_*.py).
 Their is a bash-script, run.sh, to run these files.

 ### Prepared Scenes
-To run one prepare scene call run.sh with one of the following arguments:
+To run a prepared scene, call run.sh with one of the following arguments:
 - **drop**: A bunny drop in PBF-Simulation.
 - **sphere_dynamic**: PBF-Simulation with dynamic spheres.
 - **sphere_static**: PBF-Simulation with static spheres.